shuntaka9576/dotfiles/README.md

 This script will:

+- Check for Xcode Command Line Tools (will exit if missing)
+- Install Homebrew (if not already installed)
 - Install Nix package manager
 - Clone this repository to `~/dotfiles` (using nix-shell)
 - Set up nix-darwin with home-manager